The ABC's of Back to School for Parents

 - 10 Tips for Back to School

-As the new school year begins, every parent wants to encourage success for their children.
+As the new school year begins, we all want to encourage success for our children.
 However, getting books and backpacks can sometimes overshadow the little things that make for a smooth and successful start to the school year.
-Here's an alphabetical guide to the 26 details not to forget this back to school season.
+Here's an alphabetical guide to the 26 details not to forget this Back to School season.

 - A. Ask questions.
-Ask your child about his day at school.
-Try to ask questions that encourage more than yes or no answers.
+Ask your child about her day at school.
+Try to ask questions that encourage more than yes-or-no answers.
 What did you learn?
 Who did you sit with at lunch?
 What books did the teacher read to you?

 - B. Breakfast.
 Kids learn best when they’ve had a nutritious breakfast.
 Schools often remind parents of this on testing days, but it’s important for kids to get off to a good start every day.